Proteusiq/graphs/README.md

 ## About Version and Neo4j Plugins

-I have pinned Neo4j to version 4.0.2 and downloaded Apoc 4.0.0.4.
-See [Apoc Github](https://github.com/neo4j-contrib/neo4j-apoc-procedures) for more information.
+I have pinned Neo4j to version 3.5.14 and downloaded Apoc 3.5 and Algo 3.5 See [Apoc Github](https://github.com/neo4j-contrib/neo4j-apoc-procedures) and [Algo Github](https://github.com/neo4j-contrib/neo4j-graph-algorithms) for more information.